MannyAk1703/Rest-API/README.md

 9th Project

 This is restful api built with Express.js framework and the Sequelizejs ORM.
-This API provides a way to interact with a school database containing information about users and courses.
+This API will provide a way to administer a school database containing information about users and courses.
 Users can interact with the database to create new courses, retrieve information on existing courses, and update or delete existing courses.
-Inorder for a user make changes to the database, they will be required to log in.
-If a user dosent have an account they can make one then login to access the full extent of this API.
+To make changes to the database, users will be required to log in so the API will also allow users to create a new account or retrieve information on an existing account.

 Install dependencies => npm install